 Beinart Gallery (Melbourne, Australia) is a curated space for highly skilled figurative artists with a shared fascination for surreal and imaginative themes.
-By showing internationally established artists with emerging talent in our exhibition program, we are ushering the New Contemporary art movement into Australia.
+By showing internationally established artists with emerging talent, we are ushering the New Contemporary art movement into Australia.
 We are passionate about raising the profiles of Australian artists to an international stage through our worldwide network of collectors and enthusiasts.
-Beinart Gallery opened in 2016, but our role within this growing international movement spans over a decade through publishing, curating, promoting and educating.

 Beinart Collective – History